omrawaley/chip-8-emulator/README.md

 - Migrate from C-style arrays to `std::array`
 - Allow the user to modify IPS rather than frame time
 - Add more CLI arguments
+- Allow the user to step through the program

 ## License